 - Ensure that his/her department is appropriately staffed during emergency administrative closures.

-- Submit his/her list of essential positions to the Office of Human Resources annually.
-Lists should indicate whether the position is an on-campus or remote access position and/or essential on a seasonal or situational basis.
+- Submit his/her list of essential positions as part of the department’s annual Business Continuity Plan update.
+Lists should indicate whether the position is an on-campus or remote access position and/or essential on an academic year, seasonal or situational basis.

 - On an annual basis, notify - in writing – employees that they serve in essential positions.